 CMS Stem Cell Transplantation Billing Guidelines and Action Items 2026

-The effective date of January 9, 2026 is your line in the sand.
+This is where you stop reading and start doing.
+The effective date of May 15, 2026 is not far out.
 Here's what your billing team needs to do now.

 #Action Item